Leonardo-Boss/suckless-site/st.suckless.org/index.md

 Status
 ------
-Things that have already been implemented are
+Things that have already been implemented are:

 * most VT10X escape sequences
 * serial line support